-- Eight primary shade trees (two inch min. caliper) - Eight Ornamental Accent trees - Turf Area to Planting Bed Ratio shall be a maximum of 5:1 and minimum 4:1, up to a total of 50 percent. - Planting beds must utilize fabric underlayment weed barriers or approved equivalent - Trees planted in "wind row" of "shelter belt" configurations are not permitted
+- Eight primary shade trees (1 1⁄2 inch min. caliper) - Eight shrubs - Turf Area to Planting Bed Ratio shall be a maximum of 5:1 and minimum 4:1, up to a total of 50 percent. - Planting beds must utilize fabric underlayment weed barriers or approved equivalent - Trees planted in "wind row" of "shelter belt" configurations are not permitted